10 Common Questions Asked When Choosing a Drug Rehab Program

 8. How do I pay for drug rehab?

-Health insurance coverage can and should cover part of the costs of drug addiction treatment.
+If you’re unsure of how to pay for addiction treatment, know that most health insurance plans cover drug & alcohol rehab in some capacity.
 The remainder of the bill may be covered by financing, savings, or borrowing from family members.
-The details can be worked out in advance with a financial counselor who will assist you in constructing a payment plan that works best for your situation.
+The details can be worked out in advance with a financial counselor who will assist you in constructing a rehab payment plan that works best for your situation.
+Check your insurance coverage below to find out how much your plan will cover at Desert Hope.

 9. What should I bring with me?